2012 Summer Olympics: Controversies

 During the lead-up to the Games, there were controversies over sponsorship, the athletes' use of social media, and several political issues.
-After a complicated lottery process, thousands of people failed to secure seats for the events they wanted, but a large number of empty seats were observed throughout the Games, even at some of the most popular events.
+After a complicated lottery process, thousands of people failed to secure seats for the events they wanted, but a large number of empty seats were observed early in the Games, even at some of the most popular events.
 There was speculation that this was due to a failure of corporate sponsors to make use of tickets they had received.

 During the Games, eight competitors in the badminton women's doubles were disqualified for "not using best efforts", when they tried to lose matches in the group stage to obtain more favourable fixtures in the knockout rounds.
 A number of results in boxing, gymnastics and judo were overturned by officials after initial decisions were appealed against.

-Ye Shiwen faced doping allegations after her gold medal in the women's 400m Individual Medley as she came from being behind the world record in the final 50m to beating it by 1.02 seconds.
-Furthermore, she swam her last 50m 0.17 seconds quicker than the men's winner of the corresponding race.
-All charges were later dropped.

-Just before the start of the Men's 100m Final, a spectator threw a plastic bottle into Tyson Gay's lane, intended to hit Usain Bolt who was three lanes outside in Lane 7.
-The race was unaffected, and Bolt would go on to become the second man in history to defend a 100m Olympic title.
-The spectator, later identified as Ashley Gill-Webb, was soon arrested after he was struck on the head by Dutch judoka and bronze medalist Edith Bosch, whom he happened to be sitting next to.
-LOCOG Chairman Sebastian Coe later stated: "I'm not suggesting vigilantism, but it was actually poetic justice that they happened to be sitting next to a judo player".
-Gill-Webb later pleaded not guilty to a charge of using threatening words or behaviour with intent to cause harassment, alarm or distress at Stratford Magistrates' Court.
-He was later found guilty.

-Iran lodged a formal complaint with the International Olympic Committee after they claimed that the logo spelt the word 'Zion'.
-The complaint was dismissed by the president of the IOC, Jacques Rogge, who said that the complaint "can't be serious."

-Drug testing
+Drug testing and doping violations

 It was announced before the Summer Games that half of all the competitors would be tested for drugs, with 150 scientists set to take 6,000 samples between the start of the Games and the end of the Paralympic Games.
 Every competitor who won a medal was also tested.
 The Olympic laboratory tested up to 400 samples every day for more than 240 prohibited substances.

-As of late 2022, 40 medals have been stripped due to doping violations, 17 of which were originally awarded to Russian athletes.
+Although there were less than 10 doping violations detected during the games, in the years following many samples were retested with improved laboratory procedures.
+This resulted in a large number of disqualifications and rescinded medals.
+As of mid 2024, 44 medals have been stripped due to doping violations with around 130 total disqualifications.
+In particular, almost 50 were from Russian athletes.
 Testing for drugs was completed by GSK (GlaxoSmithKline).